SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 To setup soapUI to test Appointment reference feature, follow the steps:

-1. Download soapUI, version 5.6.0 from [https://www.soapui.org/downloads/latest-release/](https://www.soapui.org/downloads/latest-release/) as per your installed Operating System.
+1. Download [soapUI, version 5.6.0](https://www.soapui.org/downloads/latest-release/) as per your installed Operating System.
+2. Navigate to the [TUA Spartacus git repository](https://github.com/SAP/spartacus-tua/releases/tag/1.1.0) and download the `mock_services` ZIP.
+3. Extract the `mock_services` ZIP.
+The content of the ZIP when extracted is the `AppointmentRestAPIMock-soapui-project.xml` file.
-2. Click **Import** icon on the soapUI toolbar.
+4. Click **Import** icon on the soapUI toolbar.
 The `Select soapUI Project` File dialog box opens.
-3. Navigate to the `mock_services` directory of the spa code repository and click the **AppointmentRestAPIMock-soapui-project.xml** file.
-For example, `C:\tmu-spa-utilities\mock_services` and import this file in to the soapUI.
-The `AppointmentRestAPIMock-soapui-project.xml` file is successfully imported in to the soapUI.
+Import the  `AppointmentRestAPIMock-soapui-project.xml` file into the soapUI.
-4. Right-click **Appointment** and then click **Start Minimized**.
-When the mock service is up, you can see that the Appointment mock service is also up and running on port 8080.
+5. Right-click **Appointment** and then click **Start Minimized**.
+When the mock service is up, you can see that the Appointment mock service is also up and running.

 ## Business Use Cases